 OBCs' incentive-improving capabilities allow carriers to better monitor how drivers allocate time, and thus effort, across tasks.
-Trip recorder adoption thus raises σ , which by Proposition 2 increases the optimal choice of s and decreases δ ; carrier ownership of trucks should decrease.
-We cannot test whether trip recorder adoption increases s because the data do not
+Trip recorder adoption thus raises $\sigma$ , which by proposition 3 increases the optimal choice of s and decreases $\delta$ ; carrier ownership of trucks should decrease.
+We cannot test whether trip recorder adoption increases s because the data do not contain information on the scope of drivers' activities, but we can test whether it leads to more shipper ownership of trucks.